skimindex Processing Model

 An atomic section wraps a single registered operation.
 The type value maps

-to a Python function decorated with @processing in the skimindex.processing
+to a Python function decorated with @processing_type in the

 | Key | Type | Required | Description |